lizkim17/Structural-Thinking---Psychological-Constraint-2/Final Report/research-assessment.md

         -   [x] Objective attempt
         -   [ ] Objective met
         -   Grader comments:
+            -  I don't see any markdown styling or elements

 28. Use inline R variables to replace static text